-- 1. Honor my family's values when using the digital device. - 2.
-Follow the policies of Fort Payne City Schools, especially the Student Code of Conduct and Fort Payne City Schools Digital Device Acceptable Use Agreement and abiding by all local, state, and federal laws at all times while using the digital device. - 3.
-Obey general school rules concerning behavior and communication that apply to digital device use. - 4.
-Use all technology resources in an ethical and appropriate manner so as to not damage school equipment.
-This "damage" includes, but is not limited to, the loss of data resulting from delays,
+- 1. Honor your family's values when using the digital device. - 2.
+Follow the policies of Fort Payne City Schools, especially the Student Code of Conduct and Fort Payne City Schools Digital Device Acceptable Use Agreement and abide by all local, state, and federal laws at all times while using the digital device. - 3.
+Obey general school rules concerning behavior and communications that apply to digital device use. - 4.
+Use all technology resources in an ethical and appropriate manner. - 5.
+Report inappropriate or abusive language or questionable subject matter to a school official. - 6.
+Keep your accounts and passwords secure and do not share them with anyone. - 7.
+Protect your personal information and do not share, enter or post it online. - 8.
+Monitor all activity on your accounts and notify a school official of any security problems you may encounter. - 9.
+Ensure the digital device is never left unattended. - 10.
+Ensure the digital device is shutdown or locked when not in use.